meta-magic/kubernetes_workshop/README.md

 ## Docker, Kubernetes & Istio Workshop

 Docker is a program that performs OS-level virtualization also known as containerization.
-On and Docker creates a simple tooling and a universal packaging approach that bundles up your application and its dependencies inside a container.
+Docker creates a simple tooling and a universal packaging approach that bundles up your application and its dependencies inside a container.
 Docker containers can be used in development, staging to the production environment.

 Kubernetes is an open source Container Orchestration System for automatic deployment, scaling, and management of Containerized application.
 Kubernetes gives you the freedom to take advantage of on-premise, hybrid or public cloud infrastructure.
 Kubernetes helps you to scale both horizontally and vertically depends on the load.